A Unified Phase-Field Fourier Neural Network Framework for Topology Optimization: Numerical Experiments

-\item[(e)] \textbf{3D Offset-loaded beam:} The cantilever setup is modified by relocating the load to the bottom-right corner of the structure.
-The traction is applied to the segment $\Gamma_{N} = \{1\} \times (-0.5, -0.4) \times (-0.05, 0.05)$ while the left face remains clamped.
+\item[(e)] \textit{3D Offset-loaded beam:} The cantilever setup is modified by relocating the load to the bottom-right corner of the structure.
+The traction is applied on the point $(1,-0.5,0)$ while the left face remains clamped.

-\item[(f)] \textbf{3D MBB beam:} The structure is supported at two regions on the bottom face $\Gamma_{D} = ((-1, -0.9) \cup (0.9, 1)) \times \{-0.5\} \times (-0.05, 0.05)$ and subjected to a downward traction on a central segment of the top face $\Gamma_{N} = (-0.05, 0.05) \times \{0.5\} \times (-0.05, 0.05)$. \end{itemize}
+\item[(f)] \textit{3D MBB beam:} The structure is supported at two regions on the bottom face $\Gamma_{D} = ((-1, -0.9) \cup (0.9, 1)) \times \{-0.5\} \times (-0.05, 0.05)$ and subjected to a downward traction on a central segment of the top face $\Gamma_{N} = (-0.05, 0.05) \times \{0.5\} \times (-0.05, 0.05)$. \end{itemize}

-The network architectures and training scheme largely follow the framework established for the 2D cases, with necessary adaptations for the three-dimensional domain.
-The state network is modified to accept 3D coordinates and output a 3D displacement vector.
-Its architecture comprises a Fourier feature mapping layer (512 features, scale of 20) followed by four hidden layers, each with 64 sine-activated neurons.
-The topology is again represented by a single-hidden-layer implicit network for the phase-field $\phi_{\bm{\sigma}}$.
-The optimization process employs the Adam optimizer with a learning rate of $1 \times 10^{-3}$ for the state network and $5 \times 10^{-3}$ for the topology network.
-The computational domain is discretized using a grid of $60 \times 30 \times 30$ collocation points.
-Training begins with a 10,000-epoch pre-training phase for the state network, followed by a 500-epoch main optimization loop to find the optimal topology.

-The final optimized topologies for the three 3D compliance minimization problems are presented in Fig.~\ref{fig: 3d_compliance_design}.
-The optimization process successfully transforms an initially uniform and diffuse phase-field into intricate, well-defined truss-like structures, each tailored to its specific loading and boundary conditions.
-This evolutionary behavior mirrors the 2D benchmarks (cf. Fig.~\ref{fig: 2d_compliance_design}), confirming the robustness and consistency of the proposed method across dimensions.
-This robust performance is quantitatively substantiated by the convergence history in Fig.~\ref{fig: compliance_3d_convergence_curve}, which shows a stable and efficient optimization trajectory for all three cases.